 The Maintenance and Housekeeping staff work diligently to maintain and upkeep the College's facilities.
-Students may submit Request intranet Work via the https://sites.google.com/a/moval.edu/intranet/maintenance-workrequest-form.
+Students may submit Work Request via the intranet at https://sites.google.com/a/moval.edu/intranet/maintenance-workrequest-form.
 If an urgent maintenance issues occurs during regular business hours contact the Director of Maintenance at (660) 831-4043 or after hours contact the Student Affairs On-call at (660) 815-2748 or Public Safety at (660) 815-0111.